Poker Online | Learn Poker in 8 Simple Steps

 **In Texas Hold’em, you can also choose to ‘Play the Board’, meaning that you can exclusively use the community cards to form your hand.

-Step 7: You’ve now reached the showdown stage – where the thrill is!
+Step 7: You’ve now reached the showdown stage

 Once every player has finished betting, the remaining players will have to reveal their cards.
 There are rules that usually guide how the cards will be revealed.

 If there was a bet placed on the last round of the game, then the player who made the LAST POSITIVE ACTION, i.e., the one who placed a bet – and not to call one, will be the first to show.
-However, if all the players checked on their last round, then the player who is next to left side of the button will reveal his/her cards first, after which the sequence will continue in a clockwise fashion.
+However, if all the players checked on their last round, then the player who is on the left side of the button will reveal his/her cards first, after which the sequence will continue in a clockwise fashion.

 The player having the strongest five hand will win the pot.
 If there happens to be a tie between two or more players, the value of the pot will be divided equally among the players.